Vinyl (Dramarama album)

-Vinyl is the fourth album by an alternative rock group Dramarama, released in 1991.
-It is a celebration of classic rock with Mick Taylor, formerly of The Rolling Stones, playing guitar on all tracks, including, ironically, a Stones song.
+Vinyl is the fourth album by alternative rock group Dramarama, released in 1991.
+It is a celebration of classic rock with Mick Taylor, formerly of The Rolling Stones, playing guitar on all tracks, including a Rolling Stones song.

 Critical reception

 Alternative Rock wrote that the sound of the album was "steeped in the Southern rock tradition of R&B riffery, bluesy guitar leads, and a whiff of C&W."

 Track listing

 All songs written by John Easdale, except for where noted.